Model quality in football: Quantifying the quality of an Expected Threat model: Simulations

 Domain expert consultation indicated that a model is of acceptable quality if less than 10\% of the players are assigned the incorrect quartile with at most one quartile change.
 This should hold with probability 0.9.
-The simulations indicated that more than one quartile changes rarely occurred.
-The relationship between the size of the model error and the number of players assigned the wrong quartile is given in Figure~\ref{fig: quantile changes per model error}.
-It is visible that the number of quartile changes typically increases with the model error.
+The simulations indicate that more than one quartile changes rarely occur.
+The relationship between the size of the estimation error and the number of players assigned the wrong quartile is given in Figure~\ref{fig: quantile changes per estimation error}.
+It is visible that the number of quartile changes typically increases with the estimation error.

-More specifically, the results show that the highest model error having less than 10\% quartile changes with a probability of 0.90 is 0.0192.
-Therefore, it is found that the maximal acceptable model error for scouting purposes is $ME_{max}=0.0192$.
+More specifically, the results show that the highest estimation error having less than 10\% quartile changes with a probability of 0.90 is 0.0192.
+Therefore, it is found that the maximal acceptable estimation error long term performance monitoring of transfer targets is $EE_{max}=0.0192$.